-1. Though the church isn't perfect, it's special to God.
+- 1. Though the church isn't perfect, it's special to God.
 I thank God for the church, for this church.
-Yes, we're facing some challenges (every church does), but the church is still a special place to be.
+Yes, we've faced some recent challenges, but the church is still a special place to be.
 Why?
-Because though the church isn't perfect, it's special to God.
-And what exactly makes it special?
-Thought #2...
+Because thought the church isn't perfect, it's special to God.
+And #2... - 2.
+What makes it special is Christ.